hapax/hapax.github.io/assets/unitary-orbits.md

 Let's think about the Bloch ball in a little more detail.
-Since any density matrix $\rho$ is unitarily diagonalizable, each orbit for a Hilbert space of dimension $d$ has a representative
+Since any density matrix $\rho$ is unitarily diagonalizable, each orbit for a Hilbert space of dimension $d$ has a canonical representative

 $$
 \rho = \mathrm{diag}(\lambda_1, \lambda_2, \ldots, \lambda_d), \quad 1